connectrpc/connect-go/README.md

 This module is a release candidate: we rely on it in production, but expect the Go community to discover new patterns for working with generics in the coming months.
-We plan to tag a further release candidates as necessary and a stable v1 soon after the Go 1.19 release.
+We plan to tag further release candidates as necessary and a stable v1 soon after the Go 1.19 release.

 ## Support and versioning